Frequently Asked Questions

 School trips occur throughout the year and are a valuable addition to the curriculum, taking learning out of the classroom and into new contexts.
 Not only are trips a chance to find out more about topics, they also allow children to experience different places and learn how to be safe outside school.
 Each class usually has three trips during the school year.
 We try very hard to achieve value for money and keep costs down but we do rely on parents paying the cost of the trip.
 Payment is by voluntary donation and we can help if necessary through a fund set up by the PSA.

 All school trip venues are visited in advance by staff and a full risk assessment is drawn up and agreed by the school leaders.
-Adults who wish to help need to be checked via CRB or List 99 check which can be arranged with the Admin Manager.
+Adults who wish to help need to be checked via DBS check which can be arranged with the Admin Manager.

 Sometimes a school trip may simply be a walk in the local area.
 We won’t necessarily give you notice or ask your permission for these walks as you will have signed a general consent form when your child joined the school.

-On a school trip the children always need to take a packed lunch and may have to carry it around with themselves during the morning so parents need make sure it’s not too heavy and will not come apart.
+On a full day school trip the children will need to take a packed lunch and may have to carry it around themselves during the morning so parents need make sure it’s not too heavy and will not come apart.
 If the bag it comes in is disposable then they won’t have to carry it around in the afternoon.

-Overnight trips occur in Years 4 (3 days/2 nights) and Year 6 (5 days/4 nights) and these are much anticipated by the children and long remembered.
+Residential trips take place in Year 4 (3 days/2 nights) and Year 6 (5 days/4 nights) and these are much anticipated by the children and long remembered.

 Your class teacher can tell you which trips are coming up in the year.